davepoo/fbximporter/README.md

 ### Model (Vision)

-If you have an FBX file named **StaticBox.fbx**, passing it to **convert.py** along with the '-m' or '--model' command line parameter will generate the following files:
+If you have an FBX file named **StaticBox.fbx**, passing it to **convert.py** will generate the following files:

 - ```StaticBox.model```

+Intermediate files (must specifiy --keep command line option if you want them):

 - ```StaticBox.hkt```
 - ```StaticBox.hko``` - The configuration (filter set) that's passed to the filter tools.

-**NOTE: Generated Vision model files do not yet support animations**
+**NOTE: Generated Vision model files do not yet support generating .anim files, but you can still get animated models into Vision using Animation Studio**

 Dependencies
 ------------